Call for Papers

 Proceedings will be published by Springer LNCS.

-Further to APF 2024 Springer LNCS proceedings, selected papers will be invited to submit an extended version of the manuscript to a special issue of the Privacy Studies Journal, an interdisciplinary, open access, peer-reviewed journal.
-Additional information is available on the journal’s website at https://teol.ku.dk/privacy/privacy-studies-journal/.
+Further to APF 2026 Springer LNCS proceedings, selected papers will be invited to submit an extended version of the manuscript to a special issue of the Privacy Studies Journal.

-Please note that according to Springer LNCS rules, an extended version can be published in a journal when it includes at least 30% new material, it cites the original publication, and includes an explicit statement about the increment (e.g., new results, better description of materials, etc.).
+Note: An extended version can be published in a journal when it includes at least 30% new material, cites the original publication, and includes an explicit statement about the increment.